blank_375_300

 Planets

-Mars and Jupiter are also in the sky, but you will need to stay up a little later to find them.
-From the beginning of August, they will be rising around 1.30am in the northeast.
-Throughout the start of the month, it will seem as though Jupiter is chasing Mars until the 14th of August when Jupiter will take the lead.
-The gap between them will continue to grow and by the end of August Jupiter will rise first, around midnight in the northeast, with Mars following just before 1am.
-Mars should look slightly red, due to iron oxide on its surface.
-Mars’s thin atmosphere is often filled with this iron oxide dust from storms on the planet’s surface which enhances its reddish appearance.
-Jupiter is one of the brightest objects in our night sky due to its size.
-Being the largest planet in the solar system, Jupiter can reflect much more of the Sun’s light and look even brighter than some of the planets nearer to us, like Mars.
+Venus and Jupiter are also in the sky, but you will need to stay up a little later to find them.
+From the beginning of August, Venus will rise at around 3 AM in the east, followed about 20 minutes later by Jupiter.
+Throughout the start of the month, it will seem as though Jupiter is chasing Venus until the 12th of August when Jupiter will take the lead and we see them pass each other in the sky in what’s known as a conjunction.
+The gap between them will continue to grow and by the end of August Jupiter will rise around 2 AM, with Venus following at 3.45 AM.
+Venus is the closest planet to us, and Jupiter is the largest planet in our Solar System, so they both appear very brighter than any star in the night sky.

 If you happen to capture any images while you are stargazing, tag us on social media.
 Wishing you starry skies!